Gud-Engineer/Data-Analytics/README.md

 # My Data Analytics Journey !!
 Hi !!
 Welcome to my Data Analytics journey !
 Here is a collection of my work I have learnt over a period of time !!
 >1.
-Excel Analytics : Tool role for a data analyst for AtliQ hardware and performed excel anaylyis !!
+Excel Analytics : Tool role for a data analyst for AtliQ hardware and performed excel analysis !!
 Continue to Excel Branch and View my work 🤗😍😇

 >2.
 Power BI (Soon)